Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma

 Recent work solving the radial eigenvalue problem has elucidated the importance of global non-axisymmetric modes in the MHD model due to the cylindrical curvature of the geometry and flow curvature~\citep{Ebrahimi2022,Ebrahimi2025,Haywood2025acc}, as well as in laboratory settings~\citep{wang2025observation}.
 Alfv\'enic resonances~\citep{matsumoto1995magnetic,Ogilvie1996,Ebrahimi2022} are shown to be instrumental in the global nature of the MHD non-axisymmetric flow-driven and curvature modes (the global non-axisymmetric MRI branch).
 The question arises whether dispersive Hall-MHD modes contribute to the onset of global flow-driven instabilities in differentially rotating systems.
-Here, we uncover that in fact whistler and ion-cyclotron waves can have a dominant effect on the onset of non-axisymmetric modes in the weakly-ionzied regime (Hall-MHD model).

-This work presents a comprehensive global linear study of non-axisymmetric, flow driven instabilities in the Hall MHD model.
+Here, we uncover that in fact whistler and ion-cyclotron waves can have a dominant effect on the onset of non-axisymmetric modes in the Hall-MHD model.
+This work presents a linear study of the spectrum of non-axisymmetric, flow driven instabilities in the Hall-MHD model in a rotating plasma Couette flow of the type one might expect near the mid-plane of a protoplanetary accretion disk.
 In the Hall-MHD model, we show that there are two distinct branches of instability in the presence of the Hall effect.
-One branch is faster growing the MHD MRI modes at modest values of the ion skin depth, $d_i$.
+One branch is faster growing than the MHD MRI modes at modest values of the ion skin depth, $d_i$.
 We identify this branch as a whistler wave that is able to extract energy from the steady-state flow shear.
-The second branch is akin to the incompressible MHD modes with growth rates and mode structures that are modified by the hall term.
+The second branch is akin to the incompressible MHD modes with growth rates and mode structures that are modified by the Hall term.
 We also explore the instabilities of the rotating system in the large $d_i$, electron-MHD (EMHD) limit.
-In this regime, the ions provide an effectively stationary, neutralizing background through which the electron fluid moves.
+In this regime, ions provide an effectively stationary, neutralizing background through which the electron fluid moves.
 This model retains the coupling between the mean rotation profile and the whistler waves.
-In this way, the electron MHD model shows that there is a distinct branch of linear instability that is not simply explained as a destabilizing effect on the non-axisymmetric MRI modes.
-Both local and global analysis and calculations of the electron MHD system are presented.
+In this way, the EMHD model isolates the whistler branch of linear instability that is not simply explained as a destabilizing effect on the non-axisymmetric MHD MRI modes.
+Both local and global analysis and numerical calculations of the electron MHD system are presented.